 - 1. Enter a unique name for the Virtual Appliance. - 2.
 Select "SSD" as the VM disk type. - 3.
-Enter "talariuser" for the Username. - 4.
-Set the Authentication type to "Password." - 5.
-Create a secure password for the "talariuser" account. - 6.
+Select Authentication type SSH public key - 4.
+Enter "talariuser" for the Username. - Select and configure the SSH public key source (example below is for existing public key) - 6.
 Select the Subscription, Resource Group, and Location defined in the "What You Need Before Starting" section. - 7.
 Click "OK."

-Figure 2-35 Create Virtual Machine: Configure Basic Settings
+Figure 2-33 Create Virtual Machine: Configure Basic Settings